ev2900/OpenSearch_Log_Analytics/workshop/content/open-search-log-analytics/2_Enviorment_Set_Up/_index.en.md

 It will take approximately 5 - 10 minutes for your OpenSearch domain to be created.
 Upon sucssful creation you will see your OpenSearch domain status is active

 ![cloud_shell_button](/images/open-search-log-analytics/set_up_2.PNG)
+Do not proceed to the next step until you confirm that your domain status is active

 #### Create a Kinesis Firehose